128technology/docs/docs/intro_basic_conductor_config.md

 1. Log in to the GUI for your Conductor.
 2. Select **Configuration**.
 3. Select Authority and change the Authority Name to a unique identifier for your system.
-4. Select select VALIDATE and then COMMIT.
+4. Select VALIDATE and then COMMIT.

 ### Create a Service
 The *service* configuration element is the cornerstone of the 128T data model.
 It is what allows administrators to describe eligible destinations for traffic, and subsequently define access controls, routing policy, and traffic treatment.